Byzantine-Resilient Population Protocols: Computation Model

 \subsection{Basic Population Protocol Model}

-Our population protocol model is based on the models of \cite{berenbrink2018population} and \cite{DBLP:journals/dc/AngluinAE08}, but adapted to incorporate appropriately the Byzantine adversary~models.
+Our population protocol model is based on the models in \cite{berenbrink2018population} and \cite{DBLP:journals/dc/AngluinAE08}, but adapted to incorporate appropriately the Byzantine adversary~models.

 We assume a set of {\em nodes} $V$, where $|V| = n$, which are connected in a {\em complete undirected simple graph}.
 The nodes do not have any identifiers distinguishing them from others.
-An execution of a population protocol, executed autonomously at nodes, proceeds in consecutive steps.
-In an {\em execution step}, a pair of nodes $(u,v) \in V \times V$ is chosen uniformly at random from the set of all $n \choose 2$ node pairs to participate in an {\em interaction (exchange)}.
-Similar to \cite{AlistarhAEGR17}, we assume that the chosen pair is undirected as we do not distinguish between initiator and responder nodes in the pair.
-Due to a random scheduler, all executions are random.
+An execution of a population protocol, run autonomously at nodes, proceeds in consecutive steps.
+In an {\em execution step}, a pair of nodes $(u,v) \in V \times V$ is chosen uniformly at random from the set of all ${n \choose 2}$ node pairs to participate in an {\em interaction (exchange)}.
+Similarly to \cite{AlistarhAEGR17}, we assume that the chosen pair is undirected, as we do not distinguish between initiator and responder nodes in the pair.
+Due to this random scheduler of exchanges, all executions are random. \cbr{ The exact mechanism to implement an exchange depends on the actual system.
+If the system is a network of nodes then an exchange can correspond to sending messages with the nodes' state along network links.
+In a biological system the nodes are cells where an exchange is a chemical/biological interaction between the cells. }

 Each node has a {\em state} taken from a set of states $S$.
 A {\em configuration} is a collection of the states of all the nodes at the beginning or the end of any specific step.
-Each exchange affects the states of the involved nodes according to a joint {\em transition function} $\Delta: S \times S \to S \times S$.
+Each exchange affects the states of the involved nodes according to a joint {\em transition function} \dk{(also called an {exchange function})} $\Delta: S \times S \to S \times S$.
 Namely, when an exchange pair $(u,v)$ is chosen with current states $s_u, s_v$, the respective states after the exchange become $s'_u, s'_v$, where $\Delta(s_u,s_v) = (s'_u, s'_v)$.
-Note that, similar to \cite{AlistarhAEGR17}, the transition function $\Delta$ is symmetric, that is, it also holds that $\Delta(s_v, s_u) = (s'_v, s'_u)$, since there is no notion of direction on the chosen interacting pair.
+Note that, similarly to \cite{AlistarhAEGR17}, the transition function $\Delta$ is symmetric, that is, it also holds that $\Delta(s_v, s_u) = (s'_v, s'_u)$, since there is no notion of direction on the chosen interacting pair.
 Function $\Delta$ is deterministic in case of deterministic algorithms, and random in case of randomized algorithms.
 Nodes that do not take part in the interaction do not change their states at that step.

 A population protocol also involves input and output functions related to the computation task.
 There is a finite set of input symbols $X \subseteq S$, a finite set of output symbols $Y\subseteq S$, and an output function $\Gamma: S \to Y$.
 The system is initialized with an input function $\Lambda$ which maps every node to an input symbol, that is, $\Lambda: V \to X$.
 In population protocols, for the {\em majority problem} the input and output symbols are $X = Y = \{A,B\}$, i.e., the input function $\Lambda$ initializes each node to one of the two symbols, $A$ or $B$.
 Function $\Lambda$ is always deterministic, even in case of randomized solutions, since it is a problem-related mapping.